wildanvin/c-entry/README.md

 c-entry is a decentralized application (dapp) that enables users to create a smart contract (a c-entry) by specifying the address of the beneficiary as the recipient and inviting like-minded people to participate in the event or course.
 To join the c-entry, participants must pay the discounted amount.
 Once the minimum number of participants is reached, c-entry automatically transfers the funds to the recipient, and everyone in the c-entry group gains access to the event or course at a discounted price.

 This system benefits everyone involved: participants save money, the event or course manager receives payment, and people who share similar interests have the opportunity to meet and make new friends.
-It's a win-win situation for all 😊
+It's a win-win situation for all! 😊

 # Live demo